 This final rule is effective October 12, 2016.

 This amendment revises the gag recreational closed season to January 1 to May 31, annually.
-This revised closed season is expected to reduce the amount of dead discards of gag that occur during the Gulf’s recreational season for red snapper that begins on June 1, annually, and to extend the gag recreational fishing season beyond the current December closure date to provide the opportunity for the recreational sector to harvest the recreational ACL.
-The amendment also increases the recreational minimum size limit in Gulf Federal waters for both species to 24 inches TL to be consistent with the Federal waters of the South Atlantic and state waters off Monroe County, Florida.
+This revised closed season is expected to reduce the amount of dead discards of gag that occur during the Gulf of Mexico’s (Gulf) recreational season for red snapper that begins on June 1, annually, and to extend the gag recreational fishing season beyond the current December closure date to provide the opportunity for the recreational sector to harvest the recreational annual catch limit (ACL).
+The amendment also increases the recreational minimum size limit in Gulf Federal waters for both species to 24 inches total length (TL) to be consistent with the Federal waters of the South Atlantic and state waters off Monroe County, Florida.
 The Council decided that the benefits of having a size limit for these species that is consistent with both the South Atlantic and the state size limits for the waters off Monroe County, Florida, will outweigh any impacts of increased discard rates for these species.
 Furthermore, gag are sometimes misidentified as black grouper and having the same recreational minimum size limit for gag and black grouper may assist the public in complying with the applicable regulations for gag and black grouper.
 Additionally, increasing the recreational minimum size limit for these species is expected to provide the opportunity for more gag and black grouper to become sexually mature and spawn.

 This final rule is effective May 25, 2016.